 When a customer enters their address in the checkout screen, the website submits a request via the API to verify the address and identify possible deliverability issues.
 If the address is determined to be invalid or incomplete, the website will throw an error and alert the shopper to the issue.

 This prevents delayed or failed deliveries and address correction surcharges.
-It also eliminates the hassle (and cost) of voiding and reprinting shipping labels as well as any other delivery documents.
+It also eliminates the hassle (and logistics costs) of voiding and reprinting shipping labels as well as any other delivery documents.